octohost/play/README.md

-Play
+Play Framework
 =========

-Base [Play](http://www.playframework.com/) container for octohost.
+Base [Play Framework](http://www.playframework.com/) container for octohost.

 To use an already built container: